cosinusoidally/mozjs-c-api/README.md

 If all is well you should now have a `libmozjs-c.so` binary in the current directory.
 Add the current dir to your `LD_LIBRARY_PATH`

+You'll notice that `libmozjs-c.so` is huge (about 170MiB on x86).
+You can `strip` the file to bring it down to about 24MiB.

 Next run: